AAT-1002 Experience, Marketing and Sales - 20 ECTS

 - contribute with a critical and reflective view of development with regard to sustainability of nature and culture, and the economic viability of destinations.

-- Two individual written assignments/reports
+- One individual written assignment/report

-- One group presentation/report
+- One group assignment, including a presentation/report

-A re-sit exam will be arranged for this course
+A re-sit exam will be arranged for this course in case of F.

 - About the course

 - Campus: Alta |